mysteryengineer/coomer-downloader/README.md

+# ⚠️ Project Archived ⚠️ - use [UMD](https://github.com/vegidio/umd-app) instead!

+This project is no longer maintained.
+I decided to create a new project called [UMD](https://github.com/vegidio/umd-app) that does exactly the same things as **coomer-dl**, but it also supports more websites other than Coomer.

+Please use [UMD](https://github.com/vegidio/umd-app) from now on.
+This repository will be archived and no further updates will be made here.

+---

 # Coomer Downloader

 Download all the pictures/videos posts from a particular user on Coomer.
 It also removes duplicates and convert files to better formats, with higher image quality and smaller file sizes.